mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/install-airgapped/index.md

 ---
 layout: layout.pug
-navigationTitle: Install air-gapped
+navigationTitle: Install air gapped
-title: Install Kommander air-gapped
+title: Install Kommander air gapped
 menuWeight: 35
-excerpt: Install Kommander in an air-gapped environment
+excerpt: Install Kommander in an air gapped environment
 beta: true
 enterprise: false
 ---

-This document shows how to install Kommander in an air-gapped environment.
-Using the air-gapped Konvoy installation documentation as the basis, this shows how to get Kommander running on top of an air-gapped Konvoy cluster.
+This document shows how to install Kommander in an air gapped environment.
+Using the air gapped Konvoy installation documentation as the basis, this shows how to get Kommander running on top of an air gapped Konvoy cluster.

 # Naming